Does home insurance cover wildfire damage? [2025 Coverage Details]

 Frequently Asked Questions

-Wildfire insurance provides coverage for fire damage in high-risk areas, often through separate policies or endorsements added to homeowners insurance.
+Wildfire risk insurance provides coverage for fire damage in high-risk areas where standard homeowners insurance may exclude wildfires.
+Some insurers offer separate policies or endorsements to cover wildfire-related losses.

 Does homeowners insurance typically cover wildfires?